yan-duarte/yan-duarte.github.io/_posts/2016-10-17-MLDA-Assignment3.md

 In general, the results were pretty close compared when running the previous lasso regression analysis.

-No variable were removed and the variable that is most strongly associated with the incidence of cancer were the same in the same order.
+No variables were removed and the variable that is most strongly associated with the incidence of cancer were the same in the same order.

 The variability across the individual cross-validation folds in the training data set has behaved in a similar way.

-At least, the R-square values was 0.70, indicating that the selected model explained 70% of the variance in incidence of breast cancer.
+At least, the R-square value was 0.70, indicating that the selected model explained 70% of the variance in incidence of breast cancer.